-This guideline has been put together by Dr Tamsin Holland Brown (Community Paediatrician with a special interest in Audiology); Dr Florence Walston (Neonatologist with a special interest in vertical transmission of infectious diseases), Dr Simone Walter (Audiovestibular physician St George's London) and Dr Katherine McDevitt, Consultant Paediatrician.
+This guideline has been put together by Dr Tamsin Holland Brown (Community Paediatrician with expertise in childhood hearing, Cambridge); Dr Florence Walston (Neonatologist with a special interest in vertical transmission of infectious diseases, Norfolk and Norwich), Dr Simone Walter (Audiovestibular physician St George's London), Dr Sue Luck (consultant in paediatric infectious diseases, Jersey), Dr Katherine McDevitt, (Consultant Paediatrician Peterborough), Dr Richard Brown (Consultant Paediatrician Addenbrookes).

-With thanks for valued support from Professor Paul Griffiths, Professor in Virology, UCL and also from Dr Suzanne Luck, Department of Paediatrics, Kingston Hospital NHS Foundation Trust who gave permission for the verbatim use of "Fifteen-minute consultation: diagnosis and management of congenital CMV"5 and "cCMV - a European Consensus Statement of Diagnosis and Management" in the compilation of this document.
+With enormous thanks for valued support from Professor Paul Griffiths, Professor in Virology, UCL and also from Dr Suzanne Luck, Department of Paediatrics, Jersey, who gave permission for the verbatim use of "Fifteen-minute consultation: diagnosis and management of congenital CMV" and "cCMV - a European Consensus Statement of Diagnosis and Management" in the compilation of this document.

-Valuable comments and feedback was taken from the following groups or individual professionals:
+Valuable comments and feedback was taken from the following groups or individual professionals :

-cCMV and Hearing Loss Regional Working Group
+- cCMV and Hearing Loss Regional Working Group

-East of England Virology
+- East of England Virology

-Audiologists working in East of England
+- Audiologists working in East of England

-Chear, Independent Audiology Centre, East of England
+- Chear, Independent Audiology Centre, East of England

-East of England Newborn Hearing Screeners
+- East of England Newborn Hearing Screeners

-British Association of Paediatricians in Audiology (BAPA)
+- British Association of Paediatricians in Audiology (BAPA)

-Community Paediatric East of England Audiology Working Interest Group (EARWIG)
+- Community Paediatric East of England Audiology Working Interest Group (EARWIG)

-East of England Regional Community Paediatric Group
+- East of England Regional Community Paediatric Group

-Neonatal Clinical Oversight Group
+- Neonatal Clinical Oversight Group

-Teachers of the Deaf in the Eastern Region
+- Teachers of the Deaf in the Eastern Region

-ENT (CUHFT and NNUH)
+- ENT (CUHFT and NNUH)

-Ophthalmology (CUHFT and NNUH)
+- Ophthalmology (CUHFT and NNUH)

-Pharmacy (NNUH)
+- Pharmacy (NNUH)

+- World Hearing Forum (WHF)